jadar/CSCI371-Project4/README.md

 Replace the all-caps placeholders with your DB username, password, and the DB to use.

 Make sure your MySQL servier is running.
 Finally, press the Run button (or cmd-R).

+### Additional Help

+If you are unable to get this running or run into issue, check out the (Vapor documentation)[https://docs.vapor.codes/].